How to Outwit a Duppy using Jamaican Spirit Lore

 A properly planted duppy is unable to leave its coffin.
 These methods have had success in the past:

-1) Throw a shovelful of parched peas into the grave.
-If the peas don’t grow, the duppy can’t escape.
+- Throw a shovelful of parched peas into the grave.
+If the peas don’t grow, the duppy can’t escape

-Granted, planting a duppy down isn’t possible if the duppy’s already roaming.
-Still, one has a number of options to outwit it.
+Planting a duppy down isn’t always possible.
+If this is the case, there are a number of options to outwit it.

 Outwitting a pursuing duppy:

-1. Stay in the shadows at night, out of moonlight.
+- Stay in the shadows at night, out of the moonlight.

-3. Buy time by “cutting ten,” that is, making the sign of the cross ten times in the dirt with a knife.
-A duppy can’t count past nine–nor does it care much for crosses.
+- Buy time by “cutting ten.”
+In other words, cut the sign of the cross ten times in the dirt with a knife.
+A duppy can’t count past nine, nor does it care much for crosses.

-4. Cast peas, rice, or sand before a pursuing duppy.
-Same concept as in #3.
+- Cast peas, rice, or sand before a pursuing duppy.
+This is similar to deterrent #3.
 The duppy must count the grains, thereby granting its victim precious time to escape.

 And if all else fails . . .